Step 1: Run an Octez node

 Optional: When the node has bootstrapped and caught up with the current head block, you can delete the snapshot file to save space.

 In the meantime, you can continue the baking infrastructure while the node is bootstrapping.
-Continue to Step 2: Set up a baker account.
+Continue to Step 2: Set up baker accounts.